jonas-fuchs/varVAMP/docs/usage.md

 ## Usage

-In the most simple case varvamp will take an alignment and a output directory to store the results in.
+In the most simple case, varVAMP will take an alignment and an output directory to store the results.

 **Minimal usage:**